tektronix/tsp-toolkit/README.md

 This is an open source project from Tektronix.
 We welcome any [feedback][tsp-toolkit-issues] on the GitHub repo for this project.

-Tektronix TSP™ Toolkit is a [Visual Studio Code][code] extension that provides rich support for Test Script Processor ([TSP][tsp]) technology to edit and execute scripts on TSP-enabled Tektronix and Keithley instruments.
-The extension includes command-set documentation and language features such as syntax error detection and code navigation (provided by [sumneko.lua][sumneko]) as well as code-completion suggestions, inline help, and TSP command documentation.
+Tektronix TSP™ Toolkit is a comprehensive [Visual Studio Code][code] extension that provides rich support for Test Script Processor ([TSP][tsp]) technology to enhance productivity when working with TSP-enabled Tektronix and Keithley instruments.
+This toolkit delivers a complete development environment with:

+* **Instrument Discovery & Management** - Discover and manage available instruments on your local network with an intuitive tree view
+* **Intelligent Code Editing** - Syntax highlighting, error detection, code navigation, and completion suggestions for TSP scripts
+* **Hover Help** - Access detailed information on individual commands such as definition, accepted parameters, and usage examples
+* **Command Interface** - Send commands and interact directly with your instruments through the integrated terminal
+* **Instrument Firmware Upgrade** - Remotely upgrade the instrument firmware directly from the VS Code interface
+* **Script Debugging** - On-instrument debugging with breakpoints, step execution, and variable inspection
+* **Automated Script Generation (Beta)** - Configuration-driven interface to create TSP scripts without manual coding
+* **System Configuration Management** - Support for TSP-Link™ networks and multi-instrument setups

 ## Quick Start